2025–26 Yale Bulldogs men's basketball team

-The 2025–26 Yale Bulldogs men's basketball team represents Yale University during the 2025–26 NCAA Division I men's basketball season.
-The Bulldogs, led by 26th-year head coach James Jones, play their home games at John J. Lee Amphitheater in New Haven, Connecticut as members of the Ivy League.
+The 2025–26 Yale Bulldogs men's basketball team represented Yale University during the 2025–26 NCAA Division I men's basketball season.
+The Bulldogs, led by 26th-year head coach James Jones, played their home games at John J. Lee Amphitheater in New Haven, Connecticut as members of the Ivy League.

 Previous season

 The Bulldogs finished the 2024–25 season 22–8, 13–1 in Ivy League play to finish in first place.
 In the Ivy League Tournament, they defeated Princeton and Cornell to earn the conference's automatic bid into the 2025 NCAA Tournament.
 As the No. 13 seed in the South region, the Bulldogs were defeated in the first round by No. 4 seed Texas A&M.

 Preseason

 On October 23, 2025, the Ivy League released their preseason media poll.
 Yale was picked to finish first in the conference.